 I think Mike Irwin is being pretty harsh here.
 I know, for instance, Malik Monk was very open from the beginning about his intention of becoming an NBA superstar and I think it would have hurt the Hogs even more if had announced as a high school sophomore he wouldn’t attend the University of Arkansas no matter what.
 I doubt he even knew for sure at that point.

-Second of all, if he did and he announced that – without even giving Arkansas to first seriously recruit and host him – Hog fans would be even more angry at him than they are now.
+Second of all, if he did and he announced that – without even giving Arkansas time to first seriously recruit and host him – Hog fans would be even more angry at him than they are now.
 An announcement like that from Malik in his 10th grade year would have hurt Arkansas’ recruiting efforts for longer than that the announcement in his 12th grade year.